lelis-research/PyGames-synthesis/README.md

 * T provides constants that can be used in the arithmetic operations.
 * S1 is the production rule for potentially nested if statements and/or successive if statements.
 * S2 adds if-else statements.
-* S3 adds for loops to the DSL.
-The body of the loop can be either S1 or S2.
 * B provides comparison operators.
 * ε represents an empty string.